Tesla Universe classic Tesla coil

 Nikola Tesla Magazine articles

-This article is a reprint from the Electrical Engineer of February 14, 1894 and is intentionally not duplicated here.
+This article is a reprint from Electrical World of September 1, 1894 and is intentionally not duplicated here.